urbanairship/urbanairship-cordova/README.md

         <!-- iOS Auto Clear Badge -->
         <preference name="com.urbanairship.clear_badge_onlaunch" value="true | false" />

-    `UrbanAirship.takeOff` can be called multiple times but any changes the app credentials will not apply until the next app start.
+    `UrbanAirship.takeOff` can be called multiple times but any changes to the app credentials will not apply until the next app start.

 5. Enable user notifications: